This page explains the role the Isles of Scilly played in researching backbone and longer-distance alignments.

 Navigation and signalling

-Then there’s the question of signalling and ritual fires spanning the straits between Penwith and Scilly.
+Then there’s the question of signalling and ritual fires.
 This was important in ancient times.

-There's even a chance that some of the chambered cairns on the islands or on the mainland coast might have been used for watching for fires and signals from the other side of the sound.
-Screening out ambient light, a distant light from across the sea becomes more visible.
+There's a chance that some of the chambered cairns on the islands or on the mainland coast might have been used for watching for fires and signals from the other side of the sound.
+Screening out ambient light when sitting in a cairn's chamber, a distant light from across the sea would become more visible.
 This theory needs testing out.